 With 46 offices in 18 countries, K&L Gates must be international secondment heaven, you would assume.
 But oddly until recently the firm had a policy of offering zero opportunities to its trainees and junior solicitors to spend time abroad.
 Happily, this has changed this year and we understand that around a third of trainees got to go on international business trips to, among other locations, Switzerland, Kiev and Vietnam.

 It’s safe to say that the firm is a bit of an enigma.
 With its roots in London stemming from legacy City outfit Nicholson Graham & Jones, which was brought into the K&L Gates fold in 2005, the firm is now one of the top 20 biggest in the world, yet the City office retains a certain Englishness.

 Strengths include those BigLaw staples of corporate, high-end litigation and real estate, while the firm also has well-regarded niches in sports law and electoral law.
-However, there’s a sense that the firm could be doing a bit better, with K&L Gates’ financial performance not great during the last couple of years as revenue fell in both 2016 and 2015.
-The firm’s decision not to disclose its results this year hardly inspires confidence.
+However, there’s a sense that it could be doing a bit better, with K&L Gates’ financial performance not great during the last couple of years as revenue fell in both 2017 and 2016.
+No results have yet been disclosed for 2018.